 An amount of \$1 million from an original endowment received from the Rossy Family Foundation is restricted for the commitment towards the Cedars Oncology Supportive Care Centre ["COSCC"].
-This balance plus any investment income is presented as part of the restricted funds on the statement of financial position under the caption "other restricted funds".
+Also, designated contributions totaling \$300,000 were received by a third-party corporate donor towards the COSCC project.
+In addition, an amount of \$1 million was restricted by the Organization for the creation of the Rossy- Cedars Chair in Precision Oncology.
+Finally, an amount of \$1.5 million is internally restricted towards research, care and education.
+This balance is presented as part of the restricted funds on the statement of financial position under the caption "other restricted funds".

-Sarah's Fund activities and account balances are presented as part of the General fund.
-Net revenues from the Sarah's Fund activities, after distributions (if any), as well as any committed amount to the pediatric mission are presented as commitments in note 5 to the financial statements.
+Sarah's Fund in Pediatric Oncology ["Sarah's Fund"] activities and account balances are presented as part of the General fund.
+Net revenues from the Sarah's Fund activities, after distributions [if any], as well as any committed amount to the pediatric mission are presented as commitments in note 5 to the financial statements.